Explainer

 Modern AI uses a technique called music source separation.
 Instead of subtracting channels, a neural network learns to identify the characteristic patterns of each instrument — the harmonic overtones of a voice, the transient attack of a snare drum, the sub-bass rumble of a bass guitar.

 The network is trained on thousands of songs for which separate stem recordings (vocals, drums, bass, other) exist.
 After enough training, it learns to look at a mixed recording and produce each stem independently.
+It has, in effect, built a detailed model of what each instrument sounds like and how to separate overlapping sources by their acoustic signatures.

 Demucs: the model powering Opus